SSWConsulting/SSW.Rules.Content/rules/do-you-monitor-company-email/rule.md

 ---

-Following from the previous rule, if email is actually the property of the employer, then it makes sense to actually track who is sending emails to whom.
+If email is actually the property of the employer, then it makes sense to actually track who is sending emails to whom.

 <!--endintro-->